 - Customer claims to have never received the goods as promised at the time of purchase;

 - Customer was shipped an item that was very different from the seller's description, or the item was damaged when the buyer received it; or

-- Customer claims they did not authorise the purchase, they did not make the purchase or they were victims of identity or card theft.
+- Customer claims they did not authorize the purchase, they did not make the purchase, or they were victims of identity or credit card theft.